becklaire/becklaire/README.md

 <br><br>

 ### 🤔 Wao, for a newbie, this cover page is great!
-Well, there are billions of help donw here.
+Well, I didn't do it alone.
 Check <a href="https://daily.dev/posts/creating-a-killer-github-profile-readme-part-1">Bradon Coyer's tutorial</a> for more information.